Saturday, August 30, 2014

 You can visit online forums that center around writing and publishing to find editors looking for work.

-You can post your job for an editor on sites such as elance.com and peopleperhour.com.
+You can post your job for an editor on sites such as upwork.com or fiverr.com.

 Until next time,